 Is Oatmeal Fattening?

 The short answer?
 No. Oatmeal itself isn’t fattening.
-In fact, it’s actually very good for you.
-Oats contain healthy amounts of the proteins, carbohydrates, and fibers necessary for any diet.
-Because they are so densely packed with nutrients, a bowl of oatmeal can help keep you feeling full longer than other popular breakfast foods, helping you feel satisfied until lunchtime.
+In fact, oatmeal (and oats in general) are actually very good for you.
+Oats contain healthy amounts of the proteins, carbohydrates, and fiber necessary for any healthy diet.
+Because they are so densely packed with nutrients, a bowl of nutritious oatmeal can help keep you feeling full longer than other popular breakfast foods, helping you feel satisfied until lunchtime.
 Not only that but oats also contribute to increased energy levels and heart health, and can be a great option for diabetics.
 With so many benefits, what could go wrong?

-Unfortunately, no matter how healthy something is, people can make mistakes that will actually hurt your health.
+Unfortunately, no matter how healthy and nutritious something is, people can make mistakes that will actually hurt your health.
 This is definitely true for oatmeal.
-While it can be an integral part of a healthy diet, there are many common errors people make when eating oatmeal that end up making it a fattening food.
+While it can be an integral part of a healthy diet, there are many common errors people make when eating oatmeal that end up making it a fattening food by adding more ingredients like sugar to it.
 Let’s look at these common mistakes to make sure you know how to make oatmeal part of a healthy lifestyle.

 5 Ways Oatmeal Can Become Fattening How